In this article, we will clearly explain the basics of “MVVM,” a term often heard in app development.

 Model

-Defines the data and performs CRUD operations on it.
+Defines data and performs CRUD operations on it.

-Used during the initial data fetch or when saving persistent data.
+Used for retrieving initial data and saving persistent data.

-It conducts DB CRUD processes and data processing, then passes the data to the ViewModel.
+Performs CRUD processing of the database and data processing, and passes data to the ViewModel.

-The relationships among the structural components are as follows:
+The relationships between the structural elements are as follows:

 Advantages of MVVM

-However, modifications in the Model could potentially impact the ViewModel and View, possibly expanding the scope of changes required.
+However, a drawback is that changes to the Model can potentially affect the ViewModel and View, increasing the range of changes required.

-Below is an example of the MVVM pattern implemented in Flutter using Riverpod:
+Below is an example of implementing the MVVM pattern using Riverpod in Flutter.

 class User {